zainab-student/college-student/README.md

 # college-student
-this is my first git repository
+This is my first git repository
 <br>
-author-zainab khatoon
+Author-zainab khatoon